Skip to content

 Clear the fault codes and see if anything returns

 Diesel pump is a possibility.
 Trying to narrow down before spending too much.
-The plugs are only 17 quid on eBay for 4 but I'll need to see when the fuel filter was last done.
+The plugs are only 17 quid on ebay for 4 but I'll need to see when the fuel filter was last done.
 It's defo not starter or battery.
 The battery sitting at 14.2 I've checked the starter also.
 Cheers for your views on this

 The glow plugs won't stop a tdci diesel starting in the temperatures we are getting just now.